3525 Lansdowne Dr. #23346

 Stephen was killed on the job in November 2011 while working for Indy Logistics in Indianapolis, Indiana.
 He was pinned between a forklift and a building support column.

 IOSHA investigated the incident and proposed a $17,500.00 penalty for five serious violations.
 In an informal settlement the penalty was reduced to $11,500.00 for three serious violations and two other than serious.
-This case is closed.
+This inspection is closed.

 This photo was sent in by his son Brian Forster.